Extending React

 .

-Understanding React
+React 101

 A minimal understanding of how React works is required to extend its API.
 Let's review some concepts.